Sarthory/fipe-consumer-api/README.md

 - Access the frontend to navigate and consult available car prices:
   - Visit http://localhost:5005/

+To see the presentation video of this software, [Click here](https://mega.nz/file/IkFTGKLa#ck9KWbyMScehO7HZrHDsJm-QslsvbVZnqSCUo-A29Ek)

 ## Contact

 **Felipe Sartori** - felipe@sartori.app